Data security in the cloud – a business imperative

 Cloud providers offer financial institutions various encryption services to help protect data at rest (in storage and databases) and data in transit (moving over a network connection).
 But what about data security vulnerabilities for data in use (during processing or runtime)?

-Confidential computing is a cloud computing technology that isolates sensitive data in a protected CPU enclave during processing and eliminates the remaining data security vulnerability by protecting data in use.
+Confidential computing is a privacy-enhancing technology that isolates sensitive data in a protected CPU enclave during processing and eliminates the remaining data security vulnerability by encrypting data while it is being processed in the system memory.

 Financial institutions need to mitigate threats that target the confidentiality and integrity of either the application or the data in system memory.
 Confidential computing helps financial institutions to build a resilient and secure enterprise by ensuring data integrity and confidentiality, and code integrity.